-- Quality controls of experts' replies have been stepped up.
+- Quality controls of experts' replies continue to be very strict.

-- Your Europe Advice's experts have benefited from in-house training on new EU law and on clear writing.
+- Your Europe Advice's experts have benefited from a 2-days in-house training seminar on new EU law

 - The system of quarterly feedback reporting - based on legal analysis of the problem areas identified via the enquiries - is by now well established and allows providing useful feedback to policy units of the European Commission.

-Cooperation & coordination with the Commission's related support services (SOLVIT, Europe Direct Network, Your Europe website) has improved.
+Cooperation & coordination with the Commission's related support services (SOLVIT, Europe Direct Contact Centre (EDCC), Your Europe website) has improved.

 - Your Europe Advice has significantly contributed to updating and developing the Your Europe Portal.

-- The direct transfer system from Your Europe Advice to SOLVIT has been improved.
+- The direct transfer system between Your Europe Advice, SOLVIT and EDCC is working smoothly.